-EPC-CP will send completed visual assessment forms to the DEPs at the end of each quarter that will contain a certification statement in the cover memorandum.
+The EPC-CP MSGP Program Lead or designee will send completed visual assessment forms to the DEPs at the end of each quarter that will contain a certification statement in the cover sheet.
 The duly authorized signatory may sign and date this certification statement rather than the certification line associated with each attached form.
-However, the memorandum and associated completed forms must remain together.
+However, the cover sheet and associated completed forms must remain together.

 All EPC-CP personnel that execute the activities specified in this procedure must meet the minimum qualification and training requirements for their position as identified EPC-CP-PIP-2101, NPDES Multi-Sector General Permit Program Implementation Plan.
-This will include "self-study" (required reading) for this procedure as assigned and documented in accordance with ADESH-TPP-301, ADESH Training Program Plan.
+This will include "self-study" (required reading), recurring annually, for this procedure as assigned and documented in the LANL UTrain system.
 Other participating LANL groups may require training to local procedures and document completion of training.

-Contract personnel that execute the activities specified in this procedure will be qualified and trained as required by the Exhibit D and Exhibit F. In addition, contract personnel will be required to complete "self-study" (required reading) of this procedure.
+Contract personnel that execute the activities specified in this procedure will be qualified and trained as required by the Exhibit D and Exhibit F. In addition, contract personnel are required to complete "self-study" (required reading) of this procedure.